 Jesus says, “If ye love me, keep my commandments.
 And I will pray the Father, and he shall give you another Comforter, that he may abide with you for ever; Even the Spirit of truth” (John 14:15, 16, 17).
 Those who are born from above have God as their Father and resemble Him in character (1 John 3:1–3; John 8:39, 44).
-Henceforth, they aspire, by the grace of Christ, to live above sin (Rom.
-6:12–16) and do not yield their wills to commit sin (1 John 3:9; 5:18).
+They aspire, by the grace of Christ, to live above sin (Romans 6:12–16) and do not yield their wills to commit sin (1 John 3:9; 5:18).

-3-Witness: “But ye shall receive power, after that the Holy Ghost is come upon you: and ye shall be witnesses unto me.”
-(Acts 1:8).
+3-Witness: The Lord says, “But ye shall receive power, after that the Holy Ghost is come upon you: and ye shall be witnesses unto me” (Acts 1:8).
 Christians, today, are also called to give their personal witness to the works and teachings of Christ, in order to save the world.
 Without personal testimony, there can be no true Christian witness.

-The Bible speaks of the experience of being filled with the Holy Spirit in Ephesians 5:18; Acts 6:5; 11:24; 13:9; Luke 4:1… etc. While the “receiving/indwelling” of the Holy Spirit occurs at the moment of salvation.
-But the filling of the Spirit is an ongoing process in the Christian life that takes place as we submit daily to His leading.
+The Bible speaks of the experience of being filled with the Holy Spirit in Ephesians 5:18; Acts 6:5; 11:24; 13:9; Luke 4:1… etc. While the “receiving/indwelling” of the Holy Spirit occurs at the moment of salvation, the “filling” of the Spirit is an ongoing process in the Christian life that takes place as the believers submit daily to His leading.